PM Cup offers record cash

 - 50-over domestic cricket returns after three years

-National Sports Council, the country’s apex sports body, is organising Nepal’s highest cash prize cricket event—the Prime Minister’s Cup One Day National—from May 23.
+May 12, 2017-National Sports Council, the country’s apex sports body, is organising Nepal’s highest cash prize cricket event—the Prime Minister’s Cup One Day National—from May 23.

 The champions will collect Rs 2 million and the runners-up will pocket Rs 1 million.
 The cash prize beats the amount of Rs 1.5 million provided to the champions of the Dhangadi Premier League last month.
 A total of eight teams—five development regions along Nepal Armed Police Force Club, Nepal Police Club and Tribhuvan Army Club—will participate in the 15-day event.